-Boston Properties Limited Partnership (the "Company"), a Delaware limited partnership, is the entity through which Boston Properties, Inc., a self-administered and self-managed real estate investment trust ("REIT"), conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
-Boston Properties, Inc. is the sole general partner of the Company and at June 30, 2012 owned an approximate 88.5% (87.5% at June 30, 2011) general and limited partnership interest in the Company.
-Partnership interests in the Company are denominated as "common units of partnership interest" (also referred to as "LTIP Units") or "preferred units of partnership interest" (also referred to as "Errie Units").
-In addition, in February 2008, February 2011 and February 2012, the Company issued LTIP Units in connection with the granting to employees of outperformance awards (also referred to as "2008 OPP Units," "2011 OPP Units" and "2012 OPP Units," respectively, and collectively as "OPP Units").
-Because the rights, preferences and privileges of OPP Units differ from other LTIP Units granted to employees as part of the annual compensation process, unless specifically noted otherwise, all references to LTIP Units exclude OPP Units.
-On February 5, 2011, the measurement period for the Company's 2008 OPP Unit awards expired and Boston Properties, Inc.'s total return to shareholders was not sufficient for employees to earn and therefore become eligible to vest in any of the 2008 OPP Unit awards.
+Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
+The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at June 30, 2012 owned an approximate 88.5% (87.5% at June 30, 2011) general and limited partnership interest in the Operating Partnership.
+Partnership interest" (also referred to as "OP Units").
+"Inog term incentive units of partnership interest" (also referred to as "LTIP Units") or "preferred units of partnership interest" (also referred to as "2012 OPP Units").
+In addition, in February 2008, February 2011 and February 2012, the Company issued LTIP Units in connection with the granting to employees of outperformance awards (also referred to as "2008 OPP Units," "2011 OPP Units" and "2012 OPP Units," respectively, and collectively as "OPP Units".
+Because the rights, preferences and privileges of OPP Units differ from other LTIP Units granted the company's total return to shareholders was not sufficient for employees to earn and therefore become eligible to vest in any of the 2008 OPP Unit awards.
 Accordingly, all 2008 OPP Unit awards were automatically forfeited (See Notes 9 and 12).

-Unless specifically noted otherwise, all references to OP Units exclude units held by Boston Properties, Inc. A holder of an OP Unit may present such OP Unit to the Company for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
-Upon presentation of an OP Unit for redemption, the Company is obligated to redeem such OP Unit for cash equal to the value of a share of common stock of Boston Properties, Inc. ("Common Stock") at such time.
-In lieu of a cash redemption, Boston Properties, Inc. may elect to acquire such OP Unit for one share of Common Stock.
-Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that Boston Properties, Inc. owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of a share of Common Stock.
-An LTIP Unit is generally the economic equivalent of a share of restricted common stock of Boston Properties, Inc. LTIP Units, whether vested or not, will receive the same quarterly per unit distributions as OP Units, which equal per share dividends on Common Stock (See Note 12).
+Unless specifically noted otherwise, all references to OP Units exclude units held by the Company.
+A holder of an OP Unit may present such OP Unit to the Operating Partnership for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
+Upon presentation of an OP Unit for redemption, the Operating Partnership is obligated to redeem such OP Unit for cash equal to the value of a share of common stock of the Company ("Common Stock") at such time.
+In lieu of a cash redemption, the Company may elect to acquire such OP Unit for one share of Common Stock."
+As such time in the number of shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit is thelder of a share of restricted common stock of the Company LTIP Units, whether vested or not, will receive the same quarterly per unit distributions as OP Units, which equal per share dividends on Common Stock (See Note 12).

 At June 30, 2012, there was one series of Preferred Units outstanding (i.e., Series Two Preferred Units).
-The Series Two Preferred Units bear a distribution that is set in accordance with an amendment to the partnership agreement of the Company.
-Preferred Units may also be converted into OP Units or redeemed for cash at the election of the holder thereof or the Company in accordance with the terms and conditions set forth in the applicable amendment to the partnership agreement (See Note 9).
+The Series Two Preferred Units bear a distribution that is set in accordance with an amendment to the partnership agreement of the Operating Partnership.
+Preferred Units may also be converted into OP Units or redeemed for cash at the election of the holder thereof or the Operating Partnership in accordance with the terms and conditions set forth in the applicable amendment to the partnership agreement (See Note 9).

-All references herein to the Company refer to Boston Properties Limited Partnership and its consolidated subsidiaries, collectively, unless the context otherwise requires.
+All references herein to the Company refer to Boston Properties, Inc. and its consolidated subsidiaries, including the Operating Partnership, collectively, unless the context otherwise requires.